jdoleary/Spellmasons/docs/TasksCurrent.md

 # For v1.3
+- burst seems be a source of desyncs, it has wildly different calculations for where dropped scrolls go
+- had player 2 load into a game after player one burst a bunch of enemies, the pickups are all scatterend in different locations and there's a random portal for no reason;
+  - then i lost connection to server for no apparent reason and **when it reconnected**, it stayed on the lost connection screen
+  - all these pickups came from INIT_GAME_STATE that didn't make any sense, even a portal
+  - THEY ARE THE PICKUPS FROM THE LAST LEVEL
+- When killing the map simultaneously (or very large groups of enemies) it seems that the spell drop is multiplied.
+Me and a buddy was getting 5-10 spells per stage and had every spell in the game by like the 10th floor.
+Posted a video in general showing our strategy.
+- scrolls disappearing desyncing
+  - so when potions are dropping is not synced
+    - sync cardDropsDropped and enemiesKilled?
+    - **important** I should have Pickup.create trigger a network message from the host and have non hosts skip it
+- possible to desync by casting on another player that's currently moving?
+- potion desync still occurring (maybe fix this in today's update and wait to publish the card refactor)
+  - potion mismatches should trigger because that means that one client at least saw it
+  - test changing potion ids and make sure they sync
+## Delayed
 - Rework spells to use unit ids instead of coordinates which will often miss if there is a desync
   - all animate functions should have a built in race timeout where they are invoked
   - validate "are you sure" if you end your turn without casting